MetaMask/nft-tickets-workshop/README.md

 truffle create contract Foxcon2022
 ```

-The [ERC721Enumerable](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#IERC721Enumerable) interface is an optional interface we will use ti give us additional  features in our ERC721 token contract.
+The [ERC721Enumerable](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#IERC721Enumerable) interface is an optional interface we will use to give us additional features in our ERC721 token contract.

 OpenZeppelin provides us with a set of libraries written in Solidity that you can import to your smart contracts.
-So yu will see references to them in our imports.
+So you will see references to them in our imports.

-To save time, we are going to copy in the entire finished contract right now and we will go over each function live in the workshop and explain what each function and variable is doing for us:
+To save time, we are going to copy in the entire finished contract right now, and we will go over each function live in the workshop and explain what each function and variable is doing for us:

 This will create a file named: `Foxcon2022.sol` inside of our `contracts` directory with some boilerplate code.
 We will replace that code with the following: